Harmful Effects of Pollutants

-Typical indoor air contains dozens of chemicals at concentrations in the parts-per-billion (ppb) or parts-per-million (ppm) range—well below their odor thresholds.
+Typical indoor air contains dozens of chemicals at concentrations in the parts-per-billion (ppb) or parts-per-million (ppm) range.
+This is well below their odor thresholds.
 But just because we can’t smell these chemicals doesn’t mean they don’t harm us.
-The World Health Organization’s 30-minute exposure limit for the carcinogen formaldehyde is 80 ppb—twelve times lower than the concentration at which we can detect it with our noses: 1,000 ppb.
+The World Health Organization’s 30-minute exposure limit for the carcinogen formaldehyde is 80 ppb.
+That is twelve times lower than the concentration at which we can detect it with our noses: 1,000 ppb.

 Our own noses exhale the most common indoor air pollutant—carbon dioxide—but can’t detect it.
 Nor can we detect dangerous concentrations of benzene or toluene—both of which are present in the air in 90 percent of North American residences, according to the U.S. Environmental Protection Agency (EPA).
 EPA studies further show that the concentrations of at least a dozen common organic pollutants are 2 to 5 times higher inside our homes than outside.

 We need to know what’s in our air so we can do something about it.